Prathzz/Mini-Project/1_Requirements/readme.md

-# EMPLOYEE MANAGEMENT SYSTEM-(EMS)
+# EMPLOYEE RECORD MANAGEMENT-(ERM)
 ## Introduction:-
-Employee Record System is an application which allows the user to create,modify display all the details of the Employee working in the company.It is a best way to organize data of all the employees.
+Employee Record Management is an application which allows the user to create,modify display all the details of the Employee working in the company.It is a best way to organize data of all the employees.

 ## Objectives:-
 1) Organized way to store the Employee data